sylabs/singularity/e2e/README.md

 }
 ```

-- Add tests, which are member functions of the `ctx`.
-The following example
+- Add tests, which are member functions (=methods) of the `ctx`.
+The following
-  tests that when an environment variable is set, it can be echoed from a
+  example tests that when an environment variable is set, it can be echoed from
-  `singularity exec`.
+  a `singularity exec`.

 ```go
 func (c ctx) echoEnv(t *testing.T) {